stephaneVercouillieBMID/slate/source/workingVersion.html.md

-### 4.2.2 “claims” Parameter
+### 4.2.2 “claims” Parameterclaims” Parameter

 Some specific data cannot be requested by using scope values.
-They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)  request parameter of the Authentication Request.
+They have to be requested in the [claims](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter)ClaimsParameter)  request parameter of the Authentication Request.

-*<!--> OIDC standard claims built in add* TODO
+*<!--> OIDC standard claims built in add*claims built in add TODO

-Using this method of requesting claims, you need to specify the endpoint you want the claims to come from (see examples below).
+Using this method of requesting claims, you need to specify the endpoint you want the claims to come from (see examples below).claims, you need to specify the endpoint you want the claims to come from (see examples below).

-Here are these claims:
+Here are these claims:claims:

  Data | Claim | Comment -- | -- | -- Subject | **`sub`** | The subject of the `private_key_jwt` (the client ID).
 Supports value in request.
 Nationality | **`tag:itsmetag:sixdots.be,2016-06:claim_nationality`** | An error will be raised if request as a value element for the claim Place of Birth - city | **`tag:itsmetag:sixdots.be,2016-06:claim_city_of_birth`** |